 In order to secure the necessary funds to run the project he had to compromise by restricting admissions to those caught up in the criminal justice system.

 While working within Gamblers Anonymous, Gordon Moody had realised that many individuals, despite attending weekly meetings, were struggling with their addiction in between meetings largely due to the fact that they had nowhere to live or had very little support from others.
 Without a safe place to focus on their recovery it was very difficult to resist the urge to gamble and to start work on overcoming the addiction which was blighting their lives.
 In the years immediately following the opening of Gordon House, experience of working in a residential setting with a client group developed into the unique therapeutic residential programme which is offered today.

-His pioneering work was recognised in 1969 when he was awarded the MBE.
-Being the modest person he was Gordon only used this honour when he felt it was useful to further his efforts to establish treatment facilities for problem gamblers and research into aspects of gambling.
+His pioneering work was recognised in 1969 when he was awarded an MBE.
+Being the modest person he was.
+Gordon only used this honour when he felt it was useful to further his efforts to establish treatment facilities for problem gamblers and research into aspects of gambling.

-They of course are referring to the organisation and its current staff and services, but without the open-mindedness, dedication and tenacity of the man who started it and whom the organisation named after then their unique to recovery would not have been possible.
+They of course are referring to the organisation and its current staff and services, but without the open-mindedness, dedication and tenacity of the man who started it and whom the organisation is named after, then their unique to recovery would not have been possible.